Select Harvests: Carina West

 The second plant is located in vicinity of Carina West, which has a hulling and shelling capacity of 22,000t (6 months) or 10t per hour at peak.
 The Carina West plant was commissioned in 2008 at a cost of A$40 million, it also has significant storage, sorting, packing, warehousing and fumigation facilities.
 Select Harvests produces almond products according to Australian Quarantine and Inspection Service, hazard analysis and critical control points, Global Food Safety Initiative (SQF2000), halal and kosher certifications.

 In 2015, Select Harvests was awarded a A$1.5 million grant towards the construction of a biomass electricity co-generation plant and almond production line at its processing plant in Carina West.

-The project will install a biomass boiler and steam turbine plant, fuelled by almond and orchard waste products, and converting it to heat and power, with excess fed into the electricity grid.
-It is estimated to consume 30,000 metric tonnes of almond and orchard waste and reduce annual carbon dioxide emissions for the company by more than 23,500 tonnes.
+The project consists of a biomass boiler and steam turbine plant, fuelled by almond and orchard waste products, and converted to heat and power, with excess fed into the electricity grid.
+Initial estimates indicated that it would consume 30,000 metric tonnes of almond and orchard waste and reduce annual carbon dioxide emissions for the company by more than 23,500 tonnes.

+The company sustainability report of 2023 stated that 27,685 tonnes of biomass were fed into the co-generation plant, generating 17.8 GWh of renewable electricity, some of which was then fed back onto the electricity grid.